 A smokefree school is more than just a sign on the gate.
 Schools and early childhood education services are at the heart of communities.
 They are a place where everyone works together to ensure that young people have the best possible opportunity to achieve success and make positive choices.

-Under the Smoke-free Environments Act schools, kura kaupapa, early childhood education centres, and kōhanga reo must be smokefree - indoors and out, 24/7.
+Under the Smokefree Environments and Regulated Products (Vaping) Amendment Act 2020 which commenced on 11 November 2020, amending the Smokefree Environments Act 1990 and renaming it to the Smokefree Environments and Regulated Products Act 1990 all schools, kura kaupapa, early childhood education centres, and kōhanga reo must be smokefree and vapefree - indoors and out, 24/7.

 Smoking in front of young people normalises smoking as an acceptable behaviour.
 So principals, boards of trustees, and managers of schools and early childhood centres must take all reasonably practical steps to make sure that no one smokes on the premises at any time, and that signage is prominently displayed.
 These signs should be at (or immediately inside) every entrance to the school and the outer entrance to every building or enclosed area forming part of the premises.